hale2bopp/us-visa-analysis/README.md

 To run:
 ```
-python3 visa-bulletin-scraper.py
+$ python3 visa-bulletin-scraper.py --help

+usage: US Visa bulletin data scraper and data visualisation [-h] [-c COUNTRY_CATEGORY]

+This program will take arguments relating to country category and display thelag time for
+being eligible to apply for a green card for the first three employment categoriesfor that
+country category.

+options:
+  -h, --help            show this help message and exit
+  -c COUNTRY_CATEGORY, --country-category COUNTRY_CATEGORY
+                        Country category.
+                        IN(India)/CH(China)/ME(Mexico)/PH(Phillipines)/V(Vietnam)/All.
+IN default.
 ```

-The final artifact of this script is a plot.
+The final artifact of this script is an image created in the images directory for the country category you provided.